Make your diagrams dynamic with Lucidchart data linking [+course]

 Data linking allows users to add live data stored in spreadsheets to their shapes and diagrams.
 When changes are made to the source data, they are automatically reflected in Lucidchart so that diagrams are always up to date.
 With data linking, you can spend less time maintaining documentation and more time innovating with your team.

 Here’s a closer look at how it works.

-Getting started with data linking
+Getting started with Lucidchart data linking

-- Click File > Import Data, or access data linking from the right-side Dock and click “Link Data.”
+- Click File > Import Data, or access data linking from the left-side Formatting bar and click “Import Data.”

 - You can add data to an existing shape.
-Just drag a line or cell of data onto the shape then add data as text using the “+T” icon that appears when you hover over a cell in the “Selected Shape Data” menu.
+Just drag a line or cell of data onto the shape, then add data as text using the “+T” icon that appears when you hover over a cell in the “Selected Shape Data” menu.

 - Because CSV files are static documents, only changes made to Google Sheets will automatically appear in Lucidchart after import.
 To refresh information from a CSV, re-upload the file.